 Most home improvement contractors provide skilled services, hire trained and licensed subcontractors, and use reliable materials.
 But not every person who purports to be a contractor is skilled, experienced, and qualified.
 Before embarking on your home improvement project, take the following steps:

-1. Make sure the contractor is registered and has a bond and insurance.
+Make sure the contractor is registered and has a bond and insurance.
 In Alaska, most contractors that perform residential home improvements must be licensed by the Division of Corporations, Business and Professional Licensing.
-Among other requirements, general contractors must post a bond for $10,000 and specialty contractors for $5,000.
-Contractor license search.
+Among other requirements, general contractors must post a bond for $25,000 and specialty contractors for $10,000.
+Visit the Division’s website to learn more about the requirements for contractors in Alaska, or search professional licenses online to find out if a contractor is licensed.

 Warning: Sometimes people will say they are "licensed and insured" when they only have a business license and liability insurance -- not a professional license and a bond.
 A bond may be a source of funds available to a homeowner if work is negligently performed.